Creating test VMs via GitLab CI

 -

-Get the GitLab administrator password using the following VM command:
+Get the GitLab administrator password with the following VM command:

 sudo cat /etc/gitlab/initial_root_password